DveloperY0115/IllustRay/README.md

-# Illustray
+# IllustRay
-Illustray is a physically based path-tracer written in C++ / CUDA.
+IllustRay is a physically based path-tracer written in C++ / CUDA.